daphne-eu/daphne/doc/development/EnablingInPlaceUpdates.md

 **isValidType**

-Checks if the Data Type (int or float) and the dimensions of two matrices is identical.
+Checks if the data type (e.g. int or float) and the dimensions of two matrices is identical.
 This is necessary in some cases for guranteeing, that the underlying data buffer has enough memory allocated.
 Allows for direct reuse of the data object (matrix).

 **isValidTypeWeak**

-Checks if the data type (int or float) is identical and the allocated memory is identical.
+Checks if the data type (e.g. int or float) is identical and the allocated memory is identical.
 This is necessary in some cases for guranteeing, that the underlying data buffer has enough memory allocated.
 Allows for reuse of the underlying data buffer (shared_ptr).
 Typically a new data object (matrix) needs to be created.

 #### Example